fromjyce/SheCodes/SheCodesPlus/README.md

   4. [Geolocation API]()
   5. Plus Week Five Summary

+In Week 5 of the SheCodes Plus Workshop, we delved into the realm of data connectivity and dynamic web content.
+The curriculum spotlighted crucial topics, beginning with an in-depth exploration of APIs and AJAX, empowering us to seamlessly integrate external data into our projects.
+The focus then shifted to Weather and Geolocation APIs, equipping us with the skills to fetch real-time weather information and incorporate location-based services into our applications.
+[The practical application](https://github.com/fromjyce/SheCodes/tree/main/SheCodesPlus/Week%20Five/Homework) of our knowledge culminated in a hands-on project where we implemented a user-friendly feature.
+Our task was to create a search functionality that, upon inputting a city name, would display both the city's name and its current temperature on the result page.
+This immersive experience not only enhanced our proficiency in API integration but also provided a tangible demonstration of creating dynamic and responsive web content.
+The Week 5 Summary encapsulates our journey through these advanced topics, reinforcing our ability to craft interactive and data-driven web experiences.

 ## Week Six Overview
 The [`Week Six`](https://github.com/fromjyce/SheCodes/tree/main/SheCodesPlus/Week%20Six/ChallengeOne) file consists of the lessons and challenges completed during Week Six.